WHERE TO SEE GORILLAS and Chimpanzees

 8. Nouabalé-Ndoki National Park

 In the Republic of Congo, the Mbeli Bai area is home to western lowland gorillas.
-The park is one part of the Congo Basin Sangha River Tri-national Protected area (STN), the two others being Dzanga Sangha Special Reserve in Central African Republic and Lobéké National Park in Cameroon.
-Gorilla trekking here is extremely remote, and poaching still prolific, so it is important to support their preservation through tourism.
+The park is one part of the Congo Basin Sangha River Tri-national Protected Area (STN), the two others being Dzanga Sangha Special Reserve in the Central African Republic and Lobéké National Park in Cameroon.
+Gorilla trekking here is extremely remote, and poaching is still prolific, so it is important to support their preservation through tourism.

 9. Nyungwe National Park

 At over 1,000km², Rwanda’s Nyungwe is Africa’s largest protected mountain rainforest and a must on any primate itinerary.
 Although you won’t find gorillas here, Nyungwe is also home to a colossal collection of chimpanzees, as well as Ruwenzori colobus and L’Hoest’s monkeys.
 This is most definitely the land of monkeys in the mist.
 As with the gorillas, when you find a family of chimps, you will get to spend an hour with them.
+WHERE TO SEE GORILLAS and Chimpanzees

 10. Queen Elizabeth National Park